I’m an instructor… OK, I write blog articles too. But a big part of my job involves showing people how to do various things in Excel.

 For your reference, the Customize Quick Access Toolbar button is displayed on the right side of the toolbar, next to the Zoom Out control.

-Use These Shortcuts to Zoom In or Zoom Out Like a Pro!
+Use These Excel Shortcuts to Zoom In and Out Like a Pro!

-I hope you’ve enjoyed exploring the various ways you can zoom in or zoom out to focus on different parts of your spreadsheet.
+I hope you’ve enjoyed exploring the various ways you can zoom in and out to focus on different parts of your spreadsheet.
 Shortcuts like these can help you work much more efficiently in Excel.

 Keep in mind that all of the techniques mentioned in this article accomplish the same results.
-Use whichever methods are most intuitive to you!
+Whether you prefer keyboard shortcuts or controls in the Zoom group (on the View tab), you can use whichever method(s) you find most intuitive!